pulumi/docs/reference/pkg/nodejs/@pulumi/pulumi/runtime/index.md

 ```

-The set of pacakges that were 'require'd by the transitive closure of functions serialized as part of the
+The set of packages that we emitted explicit 'require' calls to ourself when serializing the
-JavaScript function serialization.
-These pacakges must be able to resolve in the target execution environment
+closure.
+Can be used by downstream consumers to ensure that these modules will be include
-for the serialized function to be able to be loaded and evaluated correctly.
+unilaterally.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi/blob/master/sdk/nodejs/runtime/closure/serializeClosure.ts#L40">property text</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi/blob/master/sdk/nodejs/runtime/closure/serializeClosure.ts#L53">property text</a>
 </h3>

 ```typescript